 It would be difficult to identify any clear patterns in the dynamics of Polish exports.
 This can be explained by the fact that the Polish exports, whose value is limited, tend to grow or decrease dramatically following the winning or losing of a single contract, even if its value is not very significant.

-Tables 3 and 4 present data according to regions, taking into account information about the main categories of arms and military equipment exported in 2014-2015, as per value of the issued export licenses.
-Charts no. 5 and 6 found below these tables illustrate the graphic structure of exports according to regions.
+Tables 3 and 4 present data according to regions, taking into account information about the main categories of arms and military equipment exported in 2017-2018, as per value of the issued export licenses.